Central Amazon Conservation Complex

 , Localised(<5%)

-Construction of Rio Negro Bridge in Manaus has increased the accessibility to nearby towns and municipalities and tourism visitation.
-In January 2017, Anavilhanas and Jaú NP floating HQs and Visitor Centers were closed to the public and severely understaffed.
-According to the questionnaires undertaken with professionals of the National Park of Anavilhanas in 2014, a lack of structure for visitors to this Park, pollution and degradation of trails were all recognized as impacts caused by tourism visitation (Azevedo, 2019).
-Number of visitors is growing at Jaú NP, between 2013 and 2017 visitors' numbers increased by a 336%.
-The increase is not so high for Anavilhanas NP, with about 18 %, but with a higher number of visitors, 7781 compared to the 2649 in Jaú NP in 2017.
-However, it is estimated that visitation in Anavilhanas NP can reach 30 thousand visitors a year, in an unregistered way.
+In the past it was reported that the number of visitors is growing at Jaú NP, between 2013 and 2017 visitors' numbers increased by a 336%.
 Also, communities of Manaus recognized a lack of many joint actions that guarantee adequate tourism, identifying irregular and illegal river trips using private boats with the potential of non-compliance with the established rules for the environment (Detzel Consultores Asociados, 2018).
-Institutions also recognize disorderly presence of vessels as one of the main threats to the Anavilhanas NPA's biodiversity (MMA et al, 2017).
+Institutions also recognize disorderly presence of vessels as one of the main threats to the Anavilhanas NPA's biodiversity (MMA et al., 2017).
 The fastest growing touristic attraction in Anavilhanas is the interactive tourism with Amazonian pink dolphins (Inia geoffrensis).
 This potentially detrimental activity is now organized by the National Park authorities to minimize the impact on wild pink dolphin populations (Parque Nacional Anavilhanas, n.d).
-Despite the fact that no Federal or State laws regulating interactive tourism with river dolphins are in place, some management measures exist (Vidal et al, 2013).
+Despite the fact that no Federal or State laws regulating interactive tourism with river dolphins are in place, some management measures exist (Vidal et al., 2013).
 Proposed management measures for this type of tourism have showed a significant reduction of the risk of accidents and increased the benefits that dolphin-based tourism generates.
 Nonetheless, different intensity of impact on natural behavior of animals by the supply of food is still documented (Vidal, 2018; D´Cruze et al., 2017).
 Recreation activities demonstrate change of behaviour of one of two species of river dolphins (Inia geoffrensis and Sotalia fluviatilis) protected within the site, and with the continuous increase of visitors and low management capacity, the severity of impacts affecting vegetation and ecological balance could also increase.

-(Small riverside settlements and associated resource use )
+(Riverside settlements and associated resource use )

 Inside site